yarden/biomedical_inequality_db/examples.md

 Querying publications table
 --------------------------

-* Tabulate number of publications associated with R01 grants by year from 1985-1990:
+* Tabulate number of publications funded by R01 grants by year from 1985-1990:

 ```
 sqlite> SELECT FY, COUNT(DISTINCT pmid) FROM pubs_table WHERE FY >= 1985 AND FY <= 1990 GROUP BY FY;